Loaders and engines

 site.loadPages([".toml"], tomlLoader);

 Now, any *.toml file in your site will be loaded and used to render a page.
-For example, the file /about-us.toml would be loaded and saved as /about-us/index.html.
+For example, the file /about-us.toml will be loaded and saved as /about-us/index.html.
 You can also pass a (custom) template engine that will be used for rendering it.

 As loadPages() is intended to generate .html pages, the given extension (here .toml) is removed and replaced by .html (or /index.html for pretty urls).